muthonijulie/Polling21/README.md

 ```bash
 npm start
 ```
-The React app should now be running at http://localhost:3000.

 ## Step 4: Access the Polling System
-Open http://localhost:3000 in your browser to access the polling system.
+Open http://localhost:5173 in your browser to access the polling system.

 ## Backend Details
 The backend is built using Node.js and Express and connects to a MongoDB database to store poll data.
 Socket.io is used for real-time communication, so the backend can push updates to the frontend whenever a vote is cast or a poll is updated.